Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 hive> desc formatted u_user;
 ```

-## Use alluxio as the FileSystem for Internal tables currently in HDFS
+## Use Alluxio as the FileSystem for Internal tables currently in HDFS

-### Hive cli examples
+### Hive CLI examples

 We assume that the **"hive.metastore.warehouse.dir"** property is set as following:
 ```xml